Henry Cisneros: Mayoral terms

 In 1989, Cisneros left public office and became chairman of the Cisneros Asset Management Company, a national asset-management investment firm that managed $550 million in fixed-income accounts.
 During this period, he hosted Texans, a one-hour television show produced quarterly in Texas, and Adelante, a national daily Spanish-language radio commentary.
-He also served as deputy chairman of the Federal Reserve Bank of Dallas, and until he was named Secretary of HUD, he served as a board member of the Rockefeller Foundation, chairman of the National Civic League and chairman of the Advisory Committee on the Construction of San Antonio's Alamodome.
-In 1990, citizens urged Cisneros to run for Governor of Texas, but chose to stay close to home to spend as much time as possible with his family.
-At the time, doctors did not know if surgery could correct John Paul's heart problem.
-Cisneros' collaboration with his wife in caring for John Paul — who later recovered to flourish in school after several major surgeries — brought the two back together.
-In 1991, VISTA Magazine awarded him with its Hispanic Man of the Year honor.
+He also served as deputy chairman of the Federal Reserve Bank of Dallas.
+Until he was named Secretary of HUD, he served as a board member of the Rockefeller Foundation, chairman of the National Civic League, and chairman of the Advisory Committee on the Construction of San Antonio's Alamodome.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Cisneros ranked as the twelfth-best American big-city mayor to serve between the years 1820 and 1993.
+A 1993 survey of historians, political scientists, and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Cisneros as the twelfth-best American big-city mayor to serve between 1820 and 1993.
 The survey also saw Cisneros ranked the second-best big-city mayor to serve in office post-1960.